If you are a caregiver, do you find it hard to open your home by asking for help to organize it?

 Once she'd agreed to get help from this person, I said something to her she'd never thought about before and maybe you haven't either.
 "Do you realize you'll be giving your friend an opportunity to feel happy and fulfilled, knowing because of her, you feel better?
 She won't feel arrogant, just important for being part of your well-being and happiness.
 And just think, if you don't ask for help, you'll be a happiness hoarder!"

 We don't think that we're happiness hoarders when we don't ask others for help, but really we are!
 By reflecting her words about how she feels helping others to apply to someone's feelings for helping her, she got excited to call her friend.

 I hope you'll get help, if you aren't good at organizing.
 I'm available to talk to you personally on getting organized.
-Because I've spent 40 years helping women with this disorder, I'm able to give you positive ideas I've learned from other successful SHEs, and I totally understand why you need help and where you're coming from.
-If you need some special one-on-one counseling, tap on my photo to get my help.
+Because I've spent almost 40 years helping women with this disorder, I'm able to give you positive ideas I've learned from other successful SHEs, and I totally understand why you need help and where you're coming from.
+If you need some special one-on-one counseling, tap on my face to get my help.